couchbase/couchbase-python-client/docs/source/api/items.rst

     from couchbase.items import Item
     it = Item()

-Before an `Item` object can be passed to any of the `Connection` methods, it *must* have its key set.
+Before an `Item` object can be passed to any of the `Bucket` methods, it *must* have its key set.
 You can simply assign the key to the object's `key` property::